publikphigor/publikphigor/README.md

 *   💻 I write code (JavaScript).
 *   💻 I use no-code tools to automate processes and deploy MVPs faster.
 *   💰 Stack money.

+### 😀 I'm open to Frontend Developer and Technical Writing jobs, gigs, or contracts.